EBIvariation/vcf-validator/README.md

 ### Validator

 vcf-validator accepts both compressed and non-compressed input VCF files.
-Supported compression formats are .bz2, .gz and .z.
+Supported compression formats are .bz2 and .gz.
 For other formats such as .zip, the `zcat` command and a pipe can be used (see below).

 Reading uncompressed files:
   * File path as argument: `vcf_validator -i /path/to/file.vcf`